Cyber-Typhoon/Secure_Arch_Install_Oculink_eGPU/README.md

     - Record this UUID.
 This will be used in your /etc/fstab entry for the root filesystem.
     - Swap File/Partition Offset (for Hibernation):
     - If you are using a swap file on a BTRFS subvolume and plan to use hibernation, you'll need to determine the physical offset of the swap file within the filesystem.
 This offset is crucial for the resume_offset kernel parameter.
 First, ensure your swap file is created and chattr +C is applied to prevent Copy-On-Write for the swap file.
 Then, get the offset:
-      - SWAP_OFFSET=$(btrfs inspect-internal map-logical -l /mnt/swap/swapfile | head -n 1 | awk '{print $NF}')
+      - SWAP_OFFSET=$(btrfs inspect-internal map-swapfile -r /mnt/swap/swapfile | awk '{print $NF}')
-      - echo "SWAP_OFFSET: $SWAP_OFFSET"
+      - echo "resume_offset=${SWAP_OFFSET}" >> /mnt/etc/default/grub # Example for grub, you correctly put it in the UKI options.
     - Record this SWAP_OFFSET value.
 This numerical value will be directly inserted into your systemd-boot kernel parameters and potentially your fstab if you're using resume= with a swap file.

   **a) Partition the Second NVMe M.2 (/dev/nvme1n1)**:
   - parted /dev/nvme1n1 --script mklabel gpt mkpart ESP fat32 1MiB 1GiB set 1 esp on mkpart crypt btrfs 1GiB 100% align-check optimal 1 quit